Introduction to Woodland Management Workshop

 St Nicks Environment Centre, Rawdon Avenue, York, YO10 3ST

-Want to learn how to manage small woodlands for wildlife?
-On this one day course Jonathan Dent, our Nature Reserve Manager, will give you an introduction to both the practical skills and theory required.
+Want to learn how to manage small woodlands or wooded gardens for wildlife?
+On this one day course Jonathan Dent, St Nicks Natural Habitats Manager, will give you an introduction to both the practical skills and theory required.
 In the morning you will spend some time exploring the 24 acres of St Nicks Local Nature Reserve and its connecting habitats to discuss woodland management theory and see examples of it in practice.
 Management techniques include coppicing, scrub management, building dead hedges and habitat piles, hedgelaying, improving woodland understory and ground flora, and monitoring woodland wildlife.

-After lunch by the Environment Centre fire we will head back out to have a go at some of the techniques.
+After lunch (please bring your own pack up) by the Environment Centre fire we will head back out to have a go at some of the techniques.
 Using both traditional and more modern tools, we will work to improve an area of St Nicks woodland.
 By the end of the day you will have a good idea of what’s involved in managing woodlands and which techniques you might like to develop further.

 Who is the workshop suitable for?